da-th/zapress/README.md

  You use this on your own risk!!!
  It may happen, there is undocumented code.
 So this is in experimental state, but will be continued in future.
+ No responsibility is taken for links published here.
+They were provided only with the\
+ best intentions!